wp-plugins/collabpress/readme.txt

 That's it!
 Now you can easily start adding new projects and tasks

 == Frequently Asked Questions ==

+= Why are some features not implemented? =

+CollabPress is currently in early development.
+If you have any bugs to report, ideas or anything else please visit the support forum.
+[CollabPress Support](http://webdevstudios.com/support/forum/collabpress/ "WordPress Plugins and Support Services")

 = Does this plugin work with WordPress MU? =